Deal with others within Europe? Time to empower Your Intercultural Competence skill with a real:

 - Attitude to ‘We’ and ‘They’ when doing business (Social Identity Theory Ingroup vs Outgroup)

 We appreciated our invitation to contribute to the courses of the International Summer School 2017 at Tilburg University with this case-study.
-Interactions cause inspiration and diversity in the group boost interactions!
+Diversity in the class boost the discussion and there were the various interpretations of the case studies that enormously enrich the need for Íntercultural Competence!